Skip to main content

 • you have severe pain, swelling and stiffness in your hip joint and your mobility is reduced

-• your hip pain is so severe that it interferes with your quality of life and sleep
+• your hip pain is so severe that it affects your quality of life and sleep

 • you're feeling depressed because of the pain and lack of mobility